Azure-For-Everyone/purview-in-a-day/README.md

 Once you're all set, we will create a new collection in Microsoft Purview, and connect to two resources `Microsoft SQL Database` and the `Azure Data Lake`.
 Once connected, we will start scanning our data sources to extract the technical metadata.
 We're now able to search, and further document our data model.

-Next you'll learn how to create a `glossary hierarchy`, and import an existing term set.
+In the end you'll learn how to create a `glossary hierarchy`, and import an existing term set.
 We will assign terms to our data sets.
-To finish we will explore the concept of `classifications`, and we will learn how to create our own custom `scan rule set`.

 ### Challenge 2

-[Cedric] To be completed with a concrete explanation.
+We will start to explore the concept of `classifications`, and we will learn how to create our own custom `scan rule set`.
+We will automatically classify our `metadata`.
+Following we wil start to explore the concept of `lineage`, and learn how to use tools like `Data factory` to track lineage.

+We will explore the concept of `monitoring` and reporting to understand how purview is scanning our data sources.
+To finish we will learn how to build a `metamodel`, to create better insights into our data landscape.

 ## :thinking: Prerequisites